EzTaah/ManVSZombies/README.md

-# Compilation Instructions
+# Compilation Instructions ( using MinGW Compiler )

-## Using MinGW Compiler

 1. Navigate to the build directory:
 ```